 Not even to sound cheesy or corny, but I've been doing hair for as long as I can even remember.
 When I was younger, I used to go to my neighbor’s house.
 She had really super long black hair, and she would let me play with it and put it in all these funny styles.
 And as I got older, she taught me different things—how to blow hair out, how to color her roots.
 A lot of what she showed me molded me into what I am today.

 WHEN DID YOU REALIZE YOU COULD MAKE IT A BUSINESS?

 When I started building a clientele, I knew that I could survive off of this.
 I was always scared to quit my job and make it my number one source of income.
-I used to only specialize in one thing, but after my mom got sick I just took that leap and decided to teach myself more so I could start taking a whole different demographic.
+I used to only specialize in one thing, but after my mom got sick, I just took that leap.
+I decided to teach myself more so I could start taking a whole different demographic.
 Life's too short to limit yourself, and I'm glad I did that shit.
 I'm extremely blessed to be booked months at a time and have a steady income off of this little business I built literally from nothing.